zhongjzsb/zhongjzsb-blog/content/posts/baobao-posts/2020-03-13-covid-19-visualization.md

 ## Shiny App

 This is a shinyapp locating [here](https://zhongjzsb.shinyapps.io/covid-19/).
 In some cases, you might find the app doesn't work.
 That's because I only use the free-tier [shinyapps.io](https://www.shinyapps.io/), whose monthly active hour is 25 hours.
+So I decided not spend too much time to optimize the view experience in this section.

 <div class='iframe-container'>
 <iframe src="https://zhongjzsb.shinyapps.io/covid-19/"></iframe>